How to read a Form 4

 Table IITable II shows changes in Derivative Securities.
 Table II is used much less frequently than Table I.

 The footnotes explain abnormalities that may exist.
-These are not necessarily the most important but they will give you a much clearer understanding what is really going on.
+These are not necessarily the most important but they will give you a much clearer understanding of what is really going on.